 – No face ID

 For many students, juggling the responsibilities of school life and life-life can be challenging.
 To meet those responsibilities head-on, students need an iPad that’s powerful enough to tackle any task and portable enough to remain close at hand.
-That’s why we recommend the 10.9-inch iPad Air (4th Generation), which offers looks and performance that’s comparable to the iPad Pro, but in a lightweight 1-pound footprint that’s super easy to carry with you.
+That’s why we recommend the iPad Air 10.9-inch (4th Gen), which offers looks and performance that are comparable to the iPad Pro but in a lightweight 1-pound footprint that’s super easy to carry with you.

 “Comparable” might not even be a strong enough word to describe the similarities between the iPad Air and the iPad Pro.
 In terms of looks, they could very well be mistaken for twins.
 In particular, the iPad Air features those same super-thin bezels that give the iPad Pro such a sleek aesthetic.